pcda17/pcda17.github.io/week-3.md

 >
 >    pip install -U --user numpy
 >
-Second way to install numpy is to type the same line but start with //! -- this tells the Jupyter notebook to run the command on the system.
+Second way to install numpy is to type the same line but start with \\! -- this tells the Jupyter notebook to run the command on the system.
 >
->    #!pip install -U --user numpy
+>    \\!pip install -U --user numpy

 Once it’s installed, switch back to Jupyter and try this alternative.